Clivern/Lynx/README.md

 ## Deployment

-Lynx requires a modern postgres version to function.
-No Object Storage required
+Lynx requires a [PostgreSQL](https://www.postgresql.org/) database.
+No Object Storage is required.

 ### Docker Deployment

 To deploy a ready to use stack, you can go to [this docker-compose file](https://github.com/Clivern/Lynx/blob/main/docker-compose.yml) and execute it.
 All dependencies are already fulfilled.
-Make sure you update `server_name` in `nginx.conf` file.
 You can also download it directly via:

 ```bash
 wget https://raw.githubusercontent.com/Clivern/Lynx/main/docker-compose.yml -o docker-compose.yml